a11y-resources/AX-List/index.md

 # Resources mentioned in my survey:

-(Resources with a * and comment indicate either that the ressource is not yet in it's final version or that is is quite old.)
+(Resources with * and comment indicate either that the ressource is not yet in it's final version or that is is quite old.)

 ## WCAG Web Content Accessibility Guidelines
 - Main page https://www.w3.org/WAI/